-2. Disclosure of Expert Witnesses: Plaintiff: April 22, 2011
+3. Disclosure of Expert Witnesses: Plaintiff: May 20, 2011

-Defendants: May 23, 2011
+Defendants: June 20, 2011

 Because expert witnesses are different from other witnesses, there is a special rule telling how plaintiffs and defendants must name their experts and explain what those experts are going to say at trial.
 That rule is Rule 26(a)(2) of the Federal Rules of Civil Procedure.
 If a party does not follow the requirements of Rule 26(a)(2) by his (or her) deadline to disclose expert witnesses, then this court will not allow that expert witness to present evidence in this case.
-Any state employee who will be an expert witness in this case must follow Rule 26(a)(2)'s disclosure requirements unless the court grants permission to do something else.

 Physicians, nurses and other similar care givers who will be offering evidence only about what they did, and who will not be offering new expert opinions, must be named as experts by the deadlines set forth above, but these types of witnesses do not have to prepare written reports for this lawsuit.